ekenegodwins22-eng/telegram-forwarder-bot/RAILWAY_DEPLOYMENT.md

     python telethon_setup.py
     ```
 2. This will create the **`owner_telethon.session`** file.
-3.  **Ensure Persistence:** You must ensure this file is uploaded to a persistent volume or storage service that your Railway deployment can access.
-Without this file, historical forwarding will fail for your cloned bots.
+33.  **Convert to Base64:** Copy the entire content of the generated `owner_telethon.session` file and convert it to a Base64 string (e.g., using an online tool or a local command like `base64 owner_telethon.session`).
+4.  **Set Environment Variable:** Set the resulting Base64 string as the value for the `TELETHON_SESSION_BASE64` environment variable in your Railway project.
+The bot will automatically decode and use it on startup.oned bots.

 ## Step 5: Deploy